XorTroll/Plutonium/README.md

 ## Internal structure and performance

-Plutonium uses SDL2 (SDL2 via OpenGL) rendering.
+Plutonium uses SDL2 for UI rendering.

 Plutonium's performance is based on WPF's system.
 The user doesn't directly interact with the rendering, as it's done via a main rendering system and different objects to render.